-Youngstown marijuana dispensary sets opening later this month
+Youngstown marijuana dispensary sets opening this month

 “We passed our final state inspection May 8, and we’re now in the process of getting our certificate of operation from the state,” Washington said.

-He said expects that final certification as well as licenses for Leaf Relief’s 15 employees within days.
+He said the company expects that final certification as well as licenses for Leaf Relief’s 15 employees within days.

 Washington and others from the company led public tours of the 3,200-square-foot facility, formerly an office building occupied by a financial services company, Saturday afternoon.
 The state authorized the open house because no marijuana products were available on site, Washington said.